gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/02-Binary-Search-Trees.md

 ### !end-callout

 Each node in a binary search tree can refer to other nodes.
 Like a real person, a node can be both a parent _and_ a child.
+Notice that we could consider a child node and any of its descendants its own tree.
+We refer to these trees as _subtrees_ of the parent node.
+A parent node can have both a left and right subtree.

 The topmost node in a tree is known as the _root_.
 The root has no parent node.
 Nodes with no children are called _leaves_.

 When we draw a binary search tree, parent nodes are always drawn above children nodes with the root node at the very top.
+We sometimes refer to the links or pointers between a parent and child node as an _edge_ between the parent and child.
+The _height_ of a node is the maximum number of edges it takes to travel from one of the leaves in the node's subtrees to the node itself.
+The height of the tree overall is the the height of the root node.

 ![Binary Search Tree Vocabulary](images/TreeVocabulary.png)